hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 | ...   | ...              | ...              | ...                 |
 |

 When accessing the SAPPHIRE data gateway, the client downloads a csv file and saves it in the data gateway folder.
 When you integrate a HRU on the data gateway, you can name the different shapefiles in the HRU.
 These names correspond to the codes.
 Should the codes in the data gateway not correspond to the codes in the forecast tools, you can apply a code mapping by editing the config json file ieasyhydroforecast_config_file_data_gateway_name_twins.
-The file should have the following structure:
+The file should have the following structure to map codes in the data gateway to codes in the forecast tools:

 ``` json
 {